zidanekarim/mcapiwrapper/README.md

-This a simple package to wrap many APIS, including the Mojang and Hypixel ones
+This a simple package to wrap many APIs, including the Mojang and Hypixel ones